 - Increases Happiness: Having an orgasm causes the release of chemicals called endorphins, which are linked to feelings of pleasure, sensuality, pain relief, and elation.
 This makes both the mother and the baby happy and relaxed.

-Signs of Problems During and After Sex when Pregnant
+Signs of Problems During and After Sex While Pregnant

-If there are any signs of problems during sex when you are pregnant, you should stop immediately and contact your doctor.
-Similarly, you should contact your doctor right away for any problems you may have after intercourse.
+In some cases, women could experience health problems while having sex during pregnancy.
+If you notice anything usual or experience pain while having sex, it is suggested that you stop and contact a doctor.
 Some side effects of sex during pregnancy that women may experience include bleeding or spotting, increased foetal activity, and uterine contractions.
+Watch out for these signs.
 Light bleeding or spotting and mild cramps after sex are quite common.
-However, You may want to approach a sex therapist if you have any of these problems during and after sex when pregnant:
+However, you may want to approach a gynaecologist if you have any of these problems during and after sex during pregnancy:

 - Pain during sex